These definitions help to explain some of the key concepts in data protection law.

 It is to be noted that the opinion of the Data Subject or the Data Controller as to the sensitivity of the data is not a relevant criterion in determining whether it is Sensitive or not within the meaning of the Data Protection Act.
 (The use of the term "sensitive" with other, less technical meanings, is in general best avoided in the context of information processing).

 In the case of the processing of sensitive personal data, the explicit consent of the Data Subject is normally required.
-This means that it is not appropriate either to use very wide-ranging definitions of purpose on consent forms to cover all possible data transfer circumstances, or to rely on the right to opt out rather than the obtaining of explicit consent - although both of these approaches are advisable for non-sensitive personal data.
+This means that it is not appropriate either to use very wide-ranging definitions of purpose on consent forms/privacy notices to cover all possible data processing circumstances, or to rely on the right to opt out rather than the obtaining of explicit consent - although both of these approaches may be appropriate for non-sensitive personal data.

 Processing has a broad definition.
 Personal Data is being "processed" when it is held, collected, maintained, recorded, retained, used, disclosed, shared or destroyed.

 Person about whom personal data is processed.
-(A Data Subject must be a living individual; data relating to the deceased is not covered by the provisions of the Data Protection Act).
+(A Data Subject must be a living individual; data relating to the deceased is not covered by the provisions of data protection legislation).

 The institution which determines how personal data is being processed, and is legally liable for ensuring that Data Subjects are informed of the nature of the processing being undertaken, for data security etc. Queen Mary, as a legal entity is the Data Controller, rather than individual departments or employees.
 The Students' Union and the University of London are separate Data Controllers, and passing personal data to them constitutes a Third Party Disclosure.